eclipse-tractusx/sig-architecture/.github/ISSUE_TEMPLATE/architecture-feature-request.md

 <!-- Represent your solution in diagrams to ease the understanding of the reader -->

-## 6. Releated Features/Design Decisions
+## 6. Related Features/Design Decisions

 <!--
 List here the related features and design decisions.